kleonang/NavUS/README.md

   - `InsertBusStops.py` is used to populate Firebase at the `/BusStops` reference.
 It contains all the bus stop's *Name*, *NextBusAlias* (used to query for bus arrival timings) and *Services* (used to determine the bus services at each bus stop).
   - `InsertVenue.py` is used to populate Firebase at the `/Venues` reference.
 It contains all the venue's *Name*, *Latitude*, *Longitude* and *IsBusStop* (used to determine if a venue is a bus stop).
   - `CalculatePath.py` constructs a graph with vertices representing a unique busstop and service combination and weighted edges representing the travel time between vertices.
 Dijkstra's Algorithm is used to calculate the shortest path from the given source to the given destination, and the `getpath` method returns this information in `JSON` format.
+  - `VenueFinder.py` queries the NUSMods API for the list of lesson venues in a given Academic Year and Semester, then scrapes the NUSMods website to get the coordinates (latitude and longitude) of all available venues.

 - `JSON Files`
   - `BusOperatingHours.json` contains the bus *operating hours*.